decentraland/js-sdk-toolchain/packages/@dcl/playground-assets/etc/playground-assets.api.md

     UsedEntity = 1
 }

-// Warning: (ae-missing-release-tag) "EntityUtils" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export namespace EntityUtils {
-    // (undocumented)
-    export function fromEntityId(entityId: Entity): [number, number];
-    // (undocumented)
-    export function toEntityId(entityNumber: number, entityVersion: number): Entity;
-}

 // @public
 export const Epsilon = 0.000001;

-// Warning: (ae-missing-release-tag) "EventSystemCallback" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type EventSystemCallback = (event: PBPointerEventsResult_PointerCommand) => void;

-// Warning: (ae-missing-release-tag) "EventSystemOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type EventSystemOptions = {
     button: InputAction;